 2. Notice what makes them tick.
 They may be very task-focused, keen to get down to business and get things done.
 Or they may be very relationship-focused, keen to build strong bonds with people.

 3. Ask the right questions.
 Use ‘What…?’
 ‘How much/many…?’
 ‘Where…?’
 ‘When…?’
 ‘Who…?’ open questions to explore points in more detail.
-Beware overusing ‘why?’ as it can come across as too challenging – use different question forms to get there such as ‘What was the thinking behind that?’, ‘How did that work out?’
+Beware overusing ‘why?’ as it can come across as too challenging or – depending on how spoken – like whining child.
+So, use different question forms to get there, such as ‘What was the thinking behind that?’, ‘How did that work out?’

 4. Listen for what’s really important to them.
 Time?
 Budget?
 People?
 Reputation?
 Quality?